-The Company is exposed to certain market risk that the value of, or future cash flows from, the Company's financial assets will significantly fluctuate due to changes in market prices.
+The Company is exposed to certain market risk that the value of the Company's financial assets will significantly fluctuate due to changes in market prices.
 The value of the financial assets can be affected by changes in interest rates, foreign exchange rates, and equity and commodity prices.
 The Company is exposed to market risk in trading its investments, and unfavorable market conditions could result in dispositions of investments at less than favorable prices.
-Additionally, the Company is required to mark to market its fair value through profit or loss investments at the end of each reporting period.
-This process could result in significant write downs of the Company's investments over one or more reporting periods, particularly during periods of overall market instability, which would have a significant unfavourable effect on the Company's financial position.
+Additionally, the Company is required to mark to market its FVTPL investments at the end of each reporting period.
+This process could result in significant write-downs of the Company's investments over one or more reporting periods, particularly during periods of overall market instability, which would have a significant unfavourable effect on the Company's financial position.
 The Company manages market risk by having a portfolio which is not singularly exposed to any one issuer or class of issuers.
-The Board monitors changes in the market on an ongoing basis and adjusts the Company's lending and investing practices and policies when necessary to reduce the impact of the above risks.
+The Company monitors changes in the market on an ongoing basis and adjusts its lending and investing practices and policies when necessary to reduce the impact of the above risks.

-The Company's investments include publicly listed entities that are listed on a Canadian stock exchange.
-Changes in the fair value of investments designated as fair value through profit and loss are reported in the statement of comprehensive income.
+The Company's investments include publicly-listed entities that are listed on a Canadian and United States stock exchange.
+Changes in the fair value of investments designated as FVTPL are reported in the statement of income and comprehensive income.

-The following table shows the estimated sensitivity on the statement of comprehensive income for the three months ended March 31, 2021 from a change in closing price of the Company's publicly listed investments, not including share purchase warrants and options (refer to note 8 for sensitivity of warrant and option inputs in the consolidated financial statements), of \$10,391,102 with all other variables held constant as at March 31, 2021:
+The following table shows the estimated sensitivity on the statement of income and comprehensive income for the year ended December 31, 2021 from a change in closing price of the Company's publicly-listed investments, not including share purchase warrants and options of \$8,692,094 with all other variables held constant as at December 31, 2021:

-Percentage of Change in Closing Prices compre from Change in comprehensive income from % increase in closing price Change in comprehensive income from % crease in closing price
+Percentage of change in Change in comprehensive income from Change in comprehensive income from closing prices % increase in closing price % decrease in closing price 5% 434,605 (434,605) 10% 869,209 (869,209)

-5% \$ 519,555 \$ (519,555)

-10% \$ 1,039,110 \$ (1,039,110)